ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 thresholds of the `PoWAveragingWindow` (17) most recent blocks in the relevant chain.

-Since the `PoWLimit`s are `2^251 − 1` for Testnet, and `2^243 − 1` for mainnet,
-the sum of these difficulty thresholds will be less than or equal to `(2^251 − 1)*17 = 2^255 + 2^251 - 17`.
-Therefore, this calculation can not
-overflow a `u256` value.

-In Zebra, contextual validation starts after Sapling activation, so we can assume that the relevant chain contains at least 17 blocks.
-Therefore, the `PoWLimit` case of `MeanTarget()` in the Zcash specification is unreachable.

 We implement this method on `AdjustedDifficulty`:
 ```rust
 /// Calculate the arithmetic mean of the averaging window thresholds: the